superluminar-io/terraform-workshop/2-modules/README.md

 # Modules

 In the first lab, we bootstrapped Terraform and got familiar with the very basics.
-Let's extend the stack and add a simple *Hello World API*.
+Let’s extend the stack and add a simple *Hello World API*.
 We want to use [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) (with Node.js) for a serverless API returning a hello world statement.

 ## Lambda function